 In 2013, for the first time, the Welbech Arabian Stud started offering internships to accomplished young riders to ride its endurance horses, both in training and in competition.

-In the years to come we are confident in achieving our aim of becoming the “internationally renowned breeder of Arabian Endurance horses”.
+We are well on our way to achieving our aim of becoming the “internationally renowned breeder of Arabian Endurance horses”.